filecoin-project/lotus-docs/content/en/lotus/configure/splitstore.md

 Lotus version 1.21.0 also introudecs 3 new manual prune options:

 - `lotus chain prune hot-moving` - This command will perform a full GC of the `hotstore` folder and is the most resource-intensive of the three.
-The `hot-moving` option creates the new `hotstore` before it removes the old one so **it is essential that there is adequate disk space availble for the GC to succeed**.
+The `hot-moving` option creates the new `hotstore` before it removes the old one so **it is essential that there is adequate disk space available for the GC to succeed**.
 At the time of writing, a fully GC'd `hotstore` represenets aproximately 295 GiB.
 Please ensure you have at least the minimum available when using this option.
-In the event of limited availble disk space, you will need to use the `lotus chain prune hot` command as detailed below.
+In the event of limited available disk space, you will need to use the `lotus chain prune hot` command as detailed below.
 - `lotus chain prune hot` - This option is a recommended for situations where spare disk space is limited, as it is much less resource-intensive.
 The intended use of this command is to gradually decrease the size of the `hotstore` until it reaches a level where you can safely run a full GC using `lotus chain prune hot-moving`.
 Please note that you may need to run this command several times to successfully decrease the `hotstore` footprint.
 We recommend starting with the following flags and values - `lotus chain prune hot --periodic --threshold 0.00000001`.
 The threshold setting is system and hotstore specific so you may need to experiment with different values in order to achieve the required outcome.
 - `lotus chain prune compact-cold` - This command is used exclusively to manage the size of the coldstore and is only relevant for a non-discard SplitStore.